Characterizations of Matrix Valued Asymmetric Truncated Toeplitz Operators: Characterizations with compressed shift operators

 \section{Characterizations with compressed shift operators}

 In \cite{KT}(see Theorem 5.2 and Remark 5.4) characterizations of matrix valued truncated Toeplitz operators in $\mathcal{MT}(\Theta)$ were given by using the model operators $S_{\Theta}$, $S_{\Theta}^*$ and the defect operators $D_{\Theta}$, $\widetilde{D}_{\Theta}$.
-These characterizations generalized D. Sarasons results for the scalar case \cite{sar}.
+These characterizations generalized D. Sarason's results \cite{sar}.
 Here we obtain analogous results for matrix valued asymmetric truncated Toeplitz operators from $\mathcal{MT}(\Theta_{1}, \Theta_{2})$.
-We use reasoning analogous to that from \cite{KT} (see \cite{BM} for the scalar case).
+We use a reasoning analogous to that from \cite{KT} (see \cite{BM} for the scalar case).

-\begin{lemma} If $\Phi\in H^2((\mathcal{L}(E))$, then
+\begin{lemma} If $\Phi\in H^2((\mathcal{L}(\hsp))$, then

 \end{lemma} \begin{proof} Recall that $S_{\Theta}=P_{\Theta}M_{z|K_{\Theta}}$ and $S_{\Theta}^*=P_+M_{\bar z|K_{\Theta}}$.
 Hence, for $f\in K_{\Theta_1}^{\infty}$,